5jjCopter/EzWifibroadcast/Software-used-in-the-image.md

-The EZ-Wifibraodcast image consists of the following software components (not complete yet, will be updated ...)
+The EZ-Wifibraodcast image consists of the following software components (quick draft, will be updated ...)

 The Raspbian Distribution:
 https://www.raspberrypi.org/downloads/raspbian/